School Board of Directors Meeting

 11.c.
 Lancaster CTC

-Mr. Conroy updated the board about events happening at the CTC.
+Mr. Conroy updated the board on things going on at the CTC.
+The next meeting is on May 28, 2026.

 11.d.
 Legislative